nataliethistime/atomic-lacuna/docs/goals.md

 the quality of the code so that improvements can be made to important issues such as performance or usability.

-- Use the Handlebars template engine to use HTML tem plates instead of manually messing with HTML inside the code.
+- Use the Handlebars template engine to use HTML templates instead of manually messing with HTML inside the code.
 The reasons for this should be obvious.
 - Use JSLint to check the code for errors and report on possible bugs because if various pitfalls in the JavaScript language design.